rhiaro/questforbrothers/index.md

 Finally he reached a room that had no second door.
 He paused, simultaneously disappointed and relieved.
 Maybe he should sleep here, and let the others panic about him missing in the morning.
 That was childish; he shook the idea away.

 But he did not yet feel like returning.
 He scuffed up dust on the floor, sidled around the edges of the room, studied the texture of the stone walls up close.
+Strangely, the walls were a little warm.
 He felt like a thought was chasing his mind, but couldn't quite catch up.
 He tried to slow himself down and pinpoint what was bothering him.
 He wanted to curl up in a ball.
 And he wanted to scream and run and run and run until there was nothing left of him.
 But none of that came to the surface.
 He just stood there, still, silent, breathing.

 Eventually he sighed, and lay on his back on the floor, arms and legs splayed.
 The thought that chased him was the sheer impossibility of finding Lark.
 He had almost convinced himself it would be achievable.
 That things would become clear when they got to the coast.
 But in the back of his mind he had only doubts.